MarkusWalterPrivate/Digitales2Go/README.md

 # Digitales2Go

 Digitales2Go is a Demo-Application that was designed and developed as a student project at Fraunhofer IAO, University Stuttgart.
+The Application is for informing users about and allowing them to rate new Technologies and Business models.
-A group of 7 students, worked for a semester on this project, where I designed and developed most of the SpingBoot backend.
+A group of 7 students, worked for a semester in 2022 on this project, where I designed and developed most of the SpingBoot backend.

 # Project Inititialization

 ## Backend

 > This is the DigiTales2Go project for the Backend with Spring boot

-### IDE

-- IntelliJ

 ### Prerequisites
 - Install a JDK in at least version 17.